Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions

-Clearly, we can also view this scheme as an accelerated variant of DR splitting scheme \eqref{eq:DR_scheme0}.
-Scheme \eqref{eq:mEAG_03c} has essentially the same per-iteration complexity as the standard DR splitting method \eqref{eq:DR_scheme0}.
-The DR scheme is convergent under only the maximal monotonicity of $A$ and $B$, while \eqref{eq:mEAG_03c} requires $B$ to be Lipschitz continuous.
+Clearly, we can also view this scheme as an accelerated variant of the DR splitting method (see Section~\ref{subsec:derivation_of_ADR} below).
+It essentially has the same per-iteration complexity as the standard DR splitting method.
+Note that the DR scheme is convergent under only the maximal monotonicity of $A$ and $B$, while \eqref{eq:mEAG_03c} requires $B$ to be Lipschitz continuous.
 However, again, \eqref{eq:mEAG_03c} is an accelerated method.

-\beforepara \paragraph{One-iteration analysis.} To analyze convergence of \eqref{eq:mEAG_03}, we consider the following potential function:
+\beforepara \paragraph{\textbf{One-iteration analysis.}} To analyze convergence of \eqref{eq:mEAG_03}, we consider the following potential function:

 where $a_k$, $b_k$, and $c_k$ are three positive parameters which will be determined later.

 \begin{lemma} Let $A$ and $B$ in \eqref{eq:MI2} be maximally monotone, and $B$ be single-valued and $L$-Lipschitz continuous.
 Let $N := \frac{(1 + \gamma L)^2}{\gamma^2}$ and $M := 2(N + d_0)$ for some constants $\gamma > 0$ and $d_0 > 0$.
 Let $\sets{(x_k, y_k, v_k)}$ be generated by \eqref{eq:mEAG_03b} such that the parameters $\beta_k \in (0, 1)$, $\eta_k$, $a_k$, and $b_k$ satisfy $b_{k+1} = \frac{b_k}{1 - \beta_k}$, $a_k = \frac{b_k\eta_k}{2\beta_k}$, and